What Types of Services Do Trust Companies Provide?

 When contacting a professional trust company, be ready to tell them the estimated dollar amount of money, assets or property you will be transferring to the trust.
 To retain a trust company to establish or administer your trust, you will need to meet their minimum dollar amount or threshold amount to become a client.

-If you are interested in establishing a trust or need help administering an existing trust but do not want to use a trust company, see finding an attorney.
-If you are dealing with the administration of an estate, see probate lawyer.
-If you wish to handle some aspects of the trust preparation or administration on your own, see Books for Trustees.
+If you are interested in establishing a trust or need help administering an existing trust but do not want to use a trust company, contact an estate planning attorney or a probate lawyer.
+If you wish to handle some aspects of the trust preparation or administration on your own, refer to our Books for Trustees page.